 We had adapted the nutrient mapping technology to a small boat to efficiently map nutrients at the surface and at depth in lakes that serve as drinking water reservoirs for North Carolina.
-Chl a in Falls Lake is consistently elevated in the upper shallow portion of the lake.
-The lower lake surface waters have low Chl a concentrations, but high organic matter in the surface waters after the lake overturns in the fall (Figure 7).
-Depth profiles reveal that Chl a and blue green algae are elevated at 10-15 feet in the lower portion of Falls Lake, and that the anoxic bottom waters have a high flux of ammonium emitted from bottom sediments that feed this algae bloom (Figure 8).
-Preliminary data from Falls Lake indicate that nutrient inputs from bottom sediment may exceed nutrient inputs from surface waters.
-We will sample bottom sediments and evaluate seasonal changes in nutrients fluxes into subsurface waters in 2016 to determine when the subsurface algae community appears and quantify the seasonal development of anoxia and bottom sediment nutrient flux into the lake.
-With new seismic equipment the depth of sediment will be measured and the volume and organic content of the sediment will be quantified.
-This data will be combined with upper lake nutrient concentrations to compare the nutrient flux from the Eno and Knapp of Reeds Rivers to the flux out of the lake bottom sediments.
+Chl a is consistently elevated in Falls Lake in the upper shallow portion of the lake, and in Jordan Lake Chl a is elevated below the outlet of the Haw River to the dam.
+The lake bottom waters develop seasonal anoxia in the lower portion of Falls Lake below SR 1907 and in Jordan Lake below the outlet of the Haw River.
+Depth profiles reveal that Chl a, and blue green algae are concentrated at the oxycline at ~10-15 feet water depth in both lakes during the summer months.
+These anoxic bottom waters have a high flux of ammonium emitted from bottom sediments that feed this algae bloom.
+Preliminary data from Falls Lake sediments indicate that bottom sediment organic content increase in the lower portion of the lake (Figure 8).
+Carbon isotopic composition of sediments decrease in the lower portion of the lake where there are increased remineralization fluxes.
+In Jordan Lake the organic sediment content increases below the outlet of the Haw River (Figure 9).
+Over the next year we will continue to sample bottom sediments and evaluate seasonal changes in nutrients fluxes into subsurface waters in 2017.
+We will also continue depth profiles to the bottom of the lake to determine when the subsurface algae community appears and quantify the seasonal development of anoxia and bottom sediment nutrient flux into the lake.
+With new ADCP equipment we can quantify the development of the density stratification and determine circulation in the upper mixed zone and the lower stratified zone.
+Primary production is highest in the upper part of the Falls Lake, but sediment organic content, CDOM, subsurface Chl a, and remineralization rates are highest in the deeper lower portions of the lake.
+This is a puzzle that can be solved with continued monitoring.